timothyhull/breadpool-self-eval/docs/index.md

 ??? bread "NSO Positions :material-cursor-default-click:"

-    In any NSO position, you can expect me to consistently exhibit and excel at:
+    In each NSO position, you can expect me to consistently exhibit and excel at:

     - **Precision** - precise and accurate timing, precise and clear communication, and precise adherence to established policies and procedures.
     - **Attention to detail** - for me, "done" means "done correctly," and that means not taking shortcuts, asking questions when something seems wrong, and doing everything I can to preserve the integrity of the sport.